Streamerbot/docs/streamerbot/3.api/2.triggers/3.general/core/websocket-server/open.md

+---
+navigation.title: Connection Opened
+---

-# WebSocket Custom Sever Connection Opened
+# WebSocket Custom Server Connection Opened
 Triggered when a client connects to a custom WebSocket server

 ## Parameters